 What is IBS?

-This condition causes a range of symptoms, including pain, constipation, bloating and diarrhoea.
+This condition causes a range of symptoms, including pain, bloating, diarrhoea and constipation.
 The triggers for these episodes are not always known and can be sporadic – so you do not always know when it might strike.

 Some professionals believe that IBS may be directly related to abnormal contractions in the walls of the intestines.
 When the contractions are too weak, they could lead to constipation and bloating as the walls struggle to push out the waste.